CatScanners/find-my-kitten/NTRIP_corrections.md

-## This file contains a short tutorial on how to inject RTK corrections via MavProxy's builtin NTRIP client.
+## This file contains a short tutorial on how to inject RTK corrections to the messaging from QGroundControl via MavProxy's builtin NTRIP client.

 First, MavProxy must be installed: https://ardupilot.org/mavproxy/.
 Note that the software is under the GPL liscence.
 MavProxy offers both the ability to route mavLink messages between different endpoints, and a built-in NTRIP client (to fetch RTK corrections from a remote station).
 This makes it convenient for our use case,